-With the rapid increase in obesity there has been a pronounced increase in obesity-related metabolic disorders including type 2 diabetes, cardiovascular disease, dyslipidaemia and hypertension.
-Bariatric surgery is a highly effective treatment for achieving long-term weight loss and is increasingly recognised to have benefits in diabetes treatment and cause improvement in other metabolic factors.
-Recent small randomised trials reported better glycaemic control after surgical intervention compared to pharmacological therapy.
-Physiological studies suggest a surgery-specific, weight-independent effect on glucose homeostasis.
+With the rapid increase in obesity there has been a pronounced increase in obesity-related metabolic disorders including type 2 diabetes, cardiovascular disease, dyslipidemia, and hypertension.
+Bariatric surgery is a highly effective treatment for achieving long-term weight loss and is increasingly recognized to have benefits in diabetes treatment and cause improvement in other metabolic factors.
+Recent small randomized trials reported better glycemic control after surgical intervention compared with pharmacologic therapy.
+Physiologic studies suggest a surgery-specific, weight-independent effect on glucose homeostasis.
 Long-term efficacy is to be proven.
 Consensus on definition of diabetes and diabetes remission must be achieved.
-Larger multicentre, randomised trials need to be done to clarify the place of metabolic surgery in diabetes treatment algorithms.
+Larger multicentre, randomized trials need to be performed to clarify the place of metabolic surgery in diabetes treatment algorithms.